-The trend in today’s doggy day care industry is toward cage-free facilities, where dogs are kept in groups for the majority of the day.
-Most daycares separate the dogs by size during play time.
+The trend in today’s doggy daycare industry is toward cage-free facilities, where dogs are kept in groups for the majority of the day.
+Most daycares separate dogs by size during playtime.
 It also is common for puppies to be separated from adult dogs.
-Kennel areas should be available for feeding the dogs separately, or for scheduled break time from the pack environment.
+Kennel areas should be available for feeding the dogs separately, or for a scheduled break time from the pack environment.

 The facility should offer play areas, rest areas, outdoor areas, and kennels for potential overnight boarding.
 Splash pools are becoming a common feature.
-Water needs to be freely available to the dogs so that they can stay hydrated while they play.
+Water for drinking also needs to be freely available to the dogs so that they can stay hydrated while they play.
 Air conditioning is an expected feature.

 Above all, provide a clean and safe environment for the dogs and for the people taking care of them.

 Create a personalized web page or take advantage of advertising opportunities with local newspapers, magazines, and websites.
 You also can apply large logo magnets to the sides of your vehicle and leave flyers and business cards at pet supply shops, veterinary clinics, supermarkets, and office complexes.